carpentries-incubator/ml4bio-workshop/post-survey.md

 1. Do you expect to use the ML4Bio software again for learning more about classification?
 1. Do you expect to use the ML4Bio software again for research?
 1. Did the workshop meet your expectations?
+1. Which of your workshop expectations were not met?
 1. How comfortable would you be training classifiers for a research project?
 1. How was the pace?
 1. Please rate the amount of time spent: